smapiot/piral/docs/tutorials/04-the-pilet-api.md

 As described earlier a pilet is just a library compiled as an UMD module that exposes a function called `setup`.
 The `setup` function receives a special object that we like to call the *pilet API*.
 It is the API *created specifically for the pilet*.
 This allows the pilet to bring in new functionality to the application shell (called Piral instance).

 The application shell determines how the pilet API looks like.
 In Piral we already determine some common parts for the pilet API - things like an API to register pages, dashboard tiles, or modal dialogs.
 Furthermore, some convenience functions may also be included in the pilet API.
-For instance, in Piral we've added functions for handling the pilets global state.
+For instance, in Piral we've added functions for handling the pilet's global state.

 Most APIs will be designed in a symmetric way, i.e., such that one call has a respective counter-part.
 An example is the "register" class of available API calls.